 Please note U-boat Story is closed until further notice, due to ongoing maintenance work.

-Visit U-boat Story at Woodside ferry terminal and see inside U-534, one of only four U-boats left in the world.
-Entry to U-boat Story is free with all River Explorer Cruise tickets.
+U-boat Story is one of only four U-boats left in the world.

 Through the exhibition's interactive and audio-visual exhibits you will gain a unique insight into life on board the submarine during wartime, and learn more about the history of U-534 through the well preserved artefacts, original film archive and interactive displays.
 You will also see a real German Enigma machine, look through a periscope and experience what it would be like to stand on the bridge of the historic vessel on the replica Conning Tower.